-Daily, apply a drop of spray gun lube at trigger bearing stud (28) and the stem of air valve (20) where it enters air valve assembly.
+Daily, apply a drop of SSL-10 spray gun lube at trigger bearing stud (28) and the stem of air valve (20) where it enters air valve assembly.
 The shank of fluid needle (11) where it enters packing nut (9) should also be oiled.
 Fluid needle packing (8) should be lubricated periodically.
 Make sure baffle (6) and retaining ring (3) threads are clean and free of foreign matter.
-Before assembling retaining ring to baffle, clean the threads thoroughly, then add two drops of spray gun lube to threads.
+Before assembling retaining ring to baffle, clean the threads thoroughly, then add two drops of SSL-10 spray gun lube to threads.
 Fluid needle spring (14) and air valve spring (19) should be coated with a very light grease, making sure that any excess grease will not clog the air passages.
 For best results, lubricate the points indicated, daily.

+- Not for air tools or high RPM equipment.

 - A. Trigger Points

 - B. Packing

 - C. Adjusting Knobs

 - D. Baffle Threads

 - E. Air Valve Cartridge